-Lapopessa is the semi-biographical re-imagining of a historical love story between a nun, Sister Pascalina, and a priest, Eugenio Pacelli, who became Pope Pius XII.
-In this version of history, Sister Pascalina was the most powerful woman in the Catholic church and lived "secretly" in the private Papal apartments with Pope Pius XII for 20 years.
+Lapopessa is the semi-biographical re-imagining of a historical love story between a nun, Sister Pascalina, and a priest, Eugenio Pacelli, who becomes Pope Pius XII.
+In this version of history, Sister Pascalina was the most powerful woman in the Catholic church and lived secretly in the private Papal apartments with Pope Pius XII for 20 years.

-She was fiercely protective of the Pope and worked hard to put him on the Papal throne and protect him from those who did not support his papacy.
-To do this, she had to endure much criticism and mockery of the title Lapopessa, which means female Pope in Italian.
+She was fiercely protective of the Pope and worked hard to put him on the Papal throne.
+And she protected him from those who did not support his papacy.
+She had to endure much criticism and mockery of the title Lapopessa, which means female Pope in Italian.
 This title was given to her by the disapproving, misogynist male hierarchy.

-At times, Sister Pascalina functioned much as a Pope and was responsible for many of the significant decisions made during Pius the XII's papacy.
-She was directly involved in negotiations with Hitler and Mussolini and met with them both as she helped change history.
+At times, Sister Pascalina functioned much as a Pope and was responsible for many of the significant decisions made during Pius' papacy.
+She was directly involved in negotiations with Hitler and Mussolini that changed history.

 Sister Pascalina formed the Pontifical Relief Committee, which issued false Christian identification papers to many Jews and tunneled them to freedom through the Vatican.
 She oversaw the melting of ancient Vatican gold treasures to pay Nazis ransom to save Jews throughout Europe.
-She accomplished this and more as the world publicly condemned Pius XII as "the Silent Pope" for not speaking out against the atrocities as they occurred.
+She accomplished all this and more as the world publicly condemned Pius as a silent Pope for not speaking out against the atrocities that occurred.

-Lapopessa is a story that the Catholic Church had always denied.
-Pascalina was never officially recognized or credited with her significant accomplishments.
+Pascalina has never been officially recognized or credited for her significant accomplishments.
 But references to her are found in several books, newspapers, and magazines.
-When researching Pascalina Lehnert's life, Allen M. Dion went to Europe to meet with a nun who worked with Pascalina.
-She gave him an extended interview as well as abundant reference materials.
-Lapopessa tells the classic story of the strong woman behind the man when women were not supposed to lead or stand out.
-This musical's storyline tells of a unique love story filled with joy, sorrow, humor, and drama.
-It is a moving musical theater experience, but most importantly, Lapopessa is the story of a liberated woman who decided to dedicate her life towards making a young, somewhat frail priest into the leader of the influential Catholic church.
-It was her choice to walk in the shadow of a man she was determined to see become Pope.
+My research on Pascalina Lehnert's life included a trip to Europe where I met a nun who worked closely with Pascalina.
+She gave me an extended interview as well as abundant reference materials.
+Lapopessa tells the classic story of the strong woman behind the man when women did not hold positions of power.
+This musical presents a unique love story filled with joy, sorrow, humor, and drama.
+It is a moving musical theater experience, but most importantly, Lapopessa is the story of a strong woman who dedicated her life to making a young, frail priest become the leader of the Catholic church.